Home

 Route and Landings

-Raman is jointly owned by Google, Sparkle, and Zain Omantel International.
-Google is a major technology company with a growing portfolio of privately owned and co-owned submarine cable infrastructure worldwide.
-Sparkle, the international arm of Telecom Italia, operates one of the largest wholesale connectivity networks across Europe, the Mediterranean, and beyond.
-Zain Omantel International represents a collaboration between two prominent telecommunications carriers in the Middle East and Gulf region.
+The Raman cable system is jointly owned by Google, Sparkle, and Zain Omantel International.
+Google, a global technology leader, has been increasingly investing in submarine cable infrastructure to support its cloud services and global data needs.
+Sparkle, the international services arm of Telecom Italia, operates one of the largest global telecommunications networks, with a strong presence in Europe and the Mediterranean.
+Zain Omantel International is a collaboration between Zain Group, a leading telecommunications provider in the Middle East, and Omantel, Oman’s largest telecom operator, reflecting the strategic importance of the Gulf region in global connectivity.

 📡 Health